BushelScript/BushelScript/HOW_TO_BUILD.md

 To set up a BushelScript development environment:

-1. Open the `xcworkspace` bundle in Xcode.
+1. Open the `xcworkspace` package in Xcode.
 2. Select a scheme to build.
-Note that the BushelScript Editor scheme will build everything except the command-line tool.
+Note that the BushelScript Editor scheme will build everything.
 3. Hack away.

 ## Release

-To create an installer package for BushelScript:
+To create a release build:

-1. In the directory to which you downloaded the code, run `./make-pkg.sh`.
+1. In the directory to which you downloaded the code, run `./build.sh`.
-2. If the build succeeds, it will have created the installer package `BushelScript.pkg`.
+2. If the build succeeds, it will have created `install/Applications/BushelScript Editor.app` in the current directory.
 You can run or distribute this as you wish.

 ## Something broke